Entire home

 Blaenau Ffestiniog

 Blaenau Ffestiniog is home to this cottage.
 Ffestiniog & Welsh Highland Railways and Bala Lake Railway Interpretive Centre are cultural highlights, and some of the area's activities can be experienced at Mermaid Spa and Aberglaslyn Pass.
 Travelling with kids?
-Consider Zip World Llechwedd and Welsh Highland Heritage Railway.
+Consider Zip World Llechwedd and Y Ganolfan Arts Centre.

 Blaenau Ffestiniog